respeaker/get_started_with_respeaker/QuickStart.md

 ##File manager

 File manager is an extension of Mopidy music server.
 It allows you to browse/search/edit/upload your local file system.
-Enter `192.168.100.1:6680` in a web browser and click `filemanager` web client to get started.
+Enter `http://192.168.100.1/home.html` in a web browser and click `File Manager` to get started.

 <div class="text-center">
 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/filemanager.png?raw=true" width="50%" height="50%">